Eastern Football League (Scotland): 1891–92

-The Eastern Football Alliance was formed in 1891–92 by predominantly six Linlithgowshire clubs; Mossend Swifts, Armadale, Bathgate Rovers, Bo'ness, Broxburn, and Leith Hibernian (a club related to the original Hibernian).
+The Eastern Football Alliance was formed in 1891–92 by predominantly six Linlithgowshire clubs: Mossend Swifts, Armadale, Bathgate Rovers, Bo'ness, Broxburn, and Leith Hibernian (a club related to the original Hibernian).

-Kircaldy were later admitted to the league, but withdrew during the season and their results expunged.
+Kirkcaldy were later admitted to the league, but withdrew during the season and their results expunged.
 Leith Hibernian were dissolved before the tournament started, and were replaced by Adventurers.

 The league remained unfinished and was wound before the season finished.

 East of Scotland League

 1893–94

 The first East of Scotland Football League was formed in 1893–94 by six West Lothian clubs.
 The league was officially formed and its officials were selected at the East of Scotland FA Rooms in January 1894.

 Broxburn Shamrock were to join after the first season.
 The competition was poorly received.
-It wad unfinished primarily because it had started so late in the season.
+It was unfinished primarily because it had started so late in the season.

 Eastern League

 1904–07

 After an unsuccessful season of the revived Midland League, the Eastern Football League was reformed by nine clubs on August 6, 1904.
-One of those clubs, Hearts of Beath was later replaced with Hearts 'A'.
+One of those clubs, Hearts of Beath, was later replaced with Hearts 'A'.

 After a single season, member clubs Bo'ness, Broxburn, and Broxburn Shamrock all left to join the reformed Scottish Alliance.
 An ailing league only lasted another season before it was disbanded.